Gain a deeper understanding of Dynatrace terminology and concepts.

 A visualization of all the services that send requests to a specific back-end service.
 More than just showing which services directly call a specific back-end service, Service backtrace shows you the sequence of service calls that leads up to each request, all the way back up to the browser click that triggered the sequence of calls.

 An easy-to-read report that summarizes the monitoring insights that Dynatrace has compiled over the past week.
-It is structured in such a way that even non-technical team members can understand them.
-Reports calculate how well your stack monitoring stack components perform and provides scores for the following areas:
+Service quality reports are structured in such a way that even non-technical team members can understand them.
+Reports calculate how well your monitored components perform and provides scores for the following areas:

 - Overall environment

 Service quality reports give you insights into hot spots in your environment and make it easy to share insights with others.